The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 Are there other dog foods that have had no recalls?

 Yes, there are other dog food companies without any known recalls. and Many of these companies are fresh food companies that have higher standards than your average dog food manufacturer.
 They offer better ingredients, meticulous cooking standards, and rigorous testing prior to the food being packaged.

-A few of our favorite slowly-cooked, human-grade fresh food companies are The Farmer’s Dog, Nom Nom Dog Food, and Ollie Dog Food.
+A few of our favorite slowly-cooked, human-grade fresh food companies are The Farmer’s Dog, Nom Nom Dog Food, Ollie Dog Food, and Raised Right Dog Food.
 While we feel fresh dog foods outrank most other dog foods, they can be cost-prohibitive to some pet owners, or take up too much freezer space.
-In these instances, we’d recommend opting for a healthier kibble like Sundays for Dogs or Spot & Tango’s UnKibble, neither of which have ever been recalled.
+In these instances, we’d recommend opting for a healthier kibble like Sundays Food For Dogs or Chippin Dog Food, neither of which have ever been recalled.

 >> Read more: Ollie Dog Food Recalls